 What do these results mean for those who brew at home?

-I’m as surprised to say it as you probably are to hear it -- if you drink a lot of coffee, say a bag every 5 days, you should absolutely give pre-grinding a shot and compare it against your fresh ground brews.
+We're as surprised to say it as you probably are to hear it -- if you drink a lot of coffee, say a bag every 5 days, you should absolutely give pre-grinding a shot and compare it against your fresh ground brews.
 For those brewing a single cup every morning with a quality burr grinder, emptying a bag of coffee every 10-14 days, it is probably advantageous to continue doing so.
 You could also ask your barista to grind part of the bag at the shop, brew through that part for 3-4 days, then fresh-grind the rest at home.

 If you like to use multiple brewing devices, or do not brew the same amount of coffee every day, having a grinder at home will offer you a lot more flexibility, as you’re able to adjust grind size on the fly to accommodate multiple devices.
 Even for a professional barista, there will be some guesswork in choosing perfect grind size the first time.
 If your pre-ground coffee doesn’t quite accommodate your normal brewing parameters you can manipulate some variables to hone in on the perfect extraction.
 For full immersion brewing, all you’ll need to do is adjust brew time.
 For percolation brewing, you will either need to increase/decrease water temperature to change extraction or, if that’s still not enough, relatively increase/decrease your dry coffee and water doses to effectively manipulate the contact time your water has with the grounds.
-Pre-ground coffee brewed with a percolation method will often require a compromise in total brew volume.
+Pre-ground coffee brewed with a percolation method will often require a compromise in total brew volume to dial in a proper extraction.